19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 1/Speak with Animals.md

 You gain the ability to converse with animals for the duration.

-The animals use their normal intelligence level, but they can give at least rudimentary information and directions about the local environment and predators / monsters.
+The animals use their normal intelligence level, but they can give at least rudimentary information and directions about the local environment, predators, and monsters.

 If you fall [Unconscious](../../../../Game%20Procedures/Conditions/Unconscious.md), the spell ends.